ibericoalex/iberico-alex-photography/README.md

 - The Google Maps embedded feature code was utilized on the Contact page.
 - The JavaScript code for displaying the current year in the footer was generously provided by [Samuel Ukachukwu](https://github.com/SamuelUkachukwu) during June's Pride hackathon event.
 ### **Content**
-- I personally wrote all the content on the website, including the README file.
-The content was then refined and corrected with the help of ChatGPT.
+- I personally wrote all the content on the website.
+The content was then refined and corrected with the help of ChatGPT, including the README file.

 ### **Design**
 - Wireframes were created using [Balsamiq](https://balsamiq.com/)